coturn/coturn/amazonlinuxami/README.txt

 	You will have to choose the authentication option (long-term, or long-term with REST API, or short-term, or no authentication).
-	Then you will have to choose the user database option: MySQL (set by default here), or PostgreSQL, or flat file DB (/etc/turnuserdb.conf), or Redis, or MongoDB.
+	Then you will have to choose the user database option:
+	SQLite (pre-set by default here), or MySQL, or PostgreSQL, or Redis, or MongoDB.
 	All five possible options are pre-set with the same data.
-	Then you will have to remove the test users with the turnadmin utility, and add the real users.
-The turnadmin utility must be called with -M option for MySQL, -e option for PostgreSQL, -N option for Redis, -J for MongoDB, or with -b option for flat DB file.
+	Then you will have to remove the test users (manually or with the turnadmin utility), and add  the real users.
+	The turnadmin utility must be called with -b option for SQLite, -M option for MySQL,
+	-e option for PostgreSQL, -N option for Redis, -J for MongoDB.

 3) Choose loging option.
 By default, the log file is /var/log/turn_*.log, in verbose mode.
 You can choose a different file prefix, or redirect the log into syslog.